xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 ```

 Traffic sent to the collector will have a source address of 5.5.5.5.
 If your collector has a route back to 5.5.5.5 (e.g. you're distributing your loopback addresses in your IGP), then great.
 If not, then the collector will drop the packet and you'll need the TPA config.

+## Conclusion

+I hope you didn't have to read this tutorial at all.
+But if you did and even if you glazed over the bits about the Linux networking stack and XR Linux shell, just remember this: either configure a TPA source address or a routable Loopback and gRPC will work.